maljoras/FishTracker/README.md

 For the matlab-based version, only matlab (including the image processing toolbox) has to be installed.
 For the OpenCV versions, one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
 For the Matlab/OpenCV  functionality one needs to install the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project.
 Additionally, for grabbing form ptGray cameras one needs to have installed the FlyCapture SDK.

 For stimulus presenting functionality, the [PsychToolbox](http://psychtoolbox.org/) has to be installed and in the matlab path.
-Note, that the FishTracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).
+Note, that the xy.Tracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

 For compilation, one needs to specify the Matlab path and the path to mexpoencv (if available) and the path to FlycaptureSDK (if available) to compile with
 ~~~~